Mariners make slew of roster moves including placing Dee Gordon and Ryon Healy on injured list

 ARLINGTON, Texas — If you were playing Mariners transaction bingo, you might have a winner in one day on Tuesday.

-The seemingly never-ending roster churn continued with the Mariners making an expected move for a starting pitcher, placing two players on the injured list and taking another off it, recalling two players, acquiring a reliever and optioning a player to clear a 40-man roster spot.
+The seemingly never-ending roster churn continued with the Mariners making an expected move for a starting pitcher, placing two players on the injured list and taking another off it, recalling one player, acquiring a reliever, optioning a player to Class AAA Tacoma and designating another for assignment to clear a 40-man roster spot.

-The Mariners placed third baseman/first baseman Ryon Healy on the injured list with lower-back inflammation.
-Healy exited Monday night’s game with lower back discomfort after hitting a sacrifice fly in the sixth inning.
-The team also placed second baseman Dee Gordon on the IL with a right wrist contusion.
-This injury dates back to when Gordon was hit by a J.A.
-Happ pitch in New York.
-Gordon avoided the IL at the time with a few days off.
-But it’s clear that the wrist has been bothering him since then.

-Though it wasn’t part of the Mariners’ initial announcement of roster moves, sources confirm a report from ESPN’s Jeff Passan that the Mariners have reached an agreement with veteran right-handed reliever Anthony Bass on an MLB contract.
-With their 40-man roster full, the Mariners will still have to open a spot for Bass by designating a player for assignment on top of Tuesday’s announced moves.

-After announcing that veteran left-hander Tommy Milone would make the start Tuesday evening in place of the injured Felix Hernandez, the Mariners selected Milone’s minor-league contract and added him to the 40-man and active roster.
+After announcing on Monday that veteran left-hander Tommy Milone would make the start Tuesday evening in place of the injured Felix Hernandez, the Mariners officially selected Milone’s minor-league contract and added him to the 40-man and active roster.

 To make room for Milone, right-handed reliever Parker Markel was optioned back to Class AAA Tacoma.